JonasGreim/US-headquarter-locations/README.md

 First we tried to preserve the headquarters locations of the companies with the official Wikipedia API.

 Problem:
-- You get the same data as you would scrape the wiki page (same thing with python wiki api wrappers)
+- You get the same data as you would scrape the wikipedia page (same thing with python wikipedia api wrappers)
 - The HTML structure of Wikipedia company articles is inconsistent -> cannot scrape the data (f.e. the fact table)
 - We also tried the new Wikipedia Geosearch API ([link](https://www.mediawiki.org/wiki/API:Geosearch#Example_1:_Obtain_coordinates))
   - But only a few wikipedia pages have coordinates